 The gates of Willy Wonka's Chocolate Factory open for the first time in decades, and five children walk in.
 Four come out horribly traumatised and, in some cases, deformed by their experiences.
 The fifth does not, and as the events of the Great Glass Elevator show us, Willy Wonka does not take the time to state what actually happened in the factory.
 Did Charlie really inherit a fortune, or is Wonka's factory about to be shut down (or at the very least boycotted by Moral Guardians) for what Wonka did?

 Is Willy Wonka telling the truth about the Oompa Loompas, or is "Loompaland" a coverup in which Wonka has taken regular people and brainwashed, miniaturized and enslaved them?
 But then again, it's not like he has inventions that change one's appearance (Violet) or can shrink people (Mike)...

 At first it was odd how pale Wonka/Depp was, especially since his coloring is normal in the flashbacks, then it hit me.
 He's been living in a factory with no natural light for years!

-Also at first it surprized me that Wonka's chocolate has such a primitive, cheap-looking package.
-But then it occured to me: his chocolate is marketed primarily at children, so bright, simple package is actually fitting.
+Also at first it surprised me that Wonka's chocolate has such a primitive, cheap-looking package.
+But then it occurred to me: his chocolate is marketed primarily at children, so bright, simple package is actually fitting.

 Veruca being a bad nut and being put down the chute may seem like a very bad fate, but suppose she had been a good "nut".
 The squirrels CRACK OPEN good nuts.
 Remember, the squirrel tapped Veruca's HEAD so would they have opened that up?